chrisjmccormick/chrisjmccormick.github.io/_posts/2019-05-14-BERT-word-embeddings-tutorial.md

 * The blog post format may be easier to read, and includes a comments section for discussion.
 * The Colab Notebook will allow you to run the code and inspect it as you read through.

+# Contents

+* TOC
+{:toc}

 # Introduction

 ### History

 2018 was a breakthrough year in NLP.
 Transfer learning, particularly models like Allen AI's ELMO, OpenAI's Open-GPT, and Google's BERT allowed researchers to smash multiple benchmarks with minimal task-specific fine-tuning and provided the rest of the NLP community with pretrained models that could easily (with less data and less compute time) be fine-tuned and implemented to produce state of the art results.
 Unfortunately, for many starting out in NLP and even for some experienced practicioners, the theory and practical application of these powerful models is still not well understood.

 ### What is BERT?

 BERT (Bidirectional Encoder Representations from Transformers), released in late 2018, is the model we will use in this tutorial to provide readers with a better understanding of and practical guidance for using transfer learning models in NLP.
 BERT is a method of pretraining language representations that was used to create models that NLP practicioners can then download and use for free.
 You can either use these models to extract high quality language features from your text data, or you can fine-tune these models on a specific task (classification, entity recognition, question answering, etc.) with your own data to produce state of the art predictions.

-### Why BERT Embeddings?
+### Why BERT embeddings?

 In this tutorial, we will use BERT to extract features, namely word and sentence embedding vectors, from text data.
 What can we do with these word and sentence embedding vectors?
 First, these embeddings are useful for keyword/search expansion, semantic search and information retrieval.
 For example, if you want to match customer questions or searches against already answered questions or well documented searches, these representations will help you accuratley retrieve results matching the customer's intent and contextual meaning, even if there's no keyword  or phrase overlap.

 Second, and perhaps more importantly, these vectors are used as high-quality feature inputs to downstream models.
-NLP models such as LSTMs or CNNs require inputs in the form of numerical vectors, and this typically means translating features like the vocabulary and part of speechs into numerical representations.
+NLP models such as LSTMs or CNNs require inputs in the form of numerical vectors, and this typically means translating features like the vocabulary and parts of speech into numerical representations.
 In the past, words have been represented either as uniquely indexed values (one-hot encoding), or more helpfully as neural word embeddings where vocabulary words are matched against the fixed-length feature embeddings that result from models like Word2Vec or Fasttext.
 BERT offers an advantage over models like Word2Vec, because while each word has a fixed representation under Word2Vec regardless of the context within which the word appears, BERT produces word representations that are dynamically informed by the words around them.
 For example, given two sentences:

 "The man was accused of robbing a bank."
 "The man went fishing by the bank of the river."